gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-environment-maps.md

 }
 ```

-Then in the fragment shader we normalize the worldNormal since it's being
+Then in the fragment shader we normalize the `worldNormal` since it's being
 interpolated across the surface between vertices.
 We pass in the world position
 of the camera and by subtracting that from the world position of the surface we
-get the eyeToSurfaceDir.
+get the `eyeToSurfaceDir`.

 And finally we use `reflect` which is a built in GLSL function that implements
 the formula we went over above.
 We use the result to get a color from the